ibsls/ibsls-paper/paper/SuppFig2_pca/README.md

 ## Notes
-- PCA is performed on log2-transformed TPM values, calculated as log2(TPM + 1).
+- PCA is performed on log2(TPM + 1) values.
-- Genes are retained for PCA if TPM > 1 in more than 30% of samples.
+- Genes were retained if TPM > 1 in more than 30% of samples.
-- PCA is performed on the transposed gene-by-sample matrix using prcomp(..., scale. = TRUE).
-- The output file was used for web-rendered visualisation using interactive PCA viewer.
+- The visualization shown in Supplementary Fig. 2 was rendered through the ibSLS web interface.
+This script generates the PCA score table underlying that visualization.